mintaka5/bitpusher/README.md

 # bitpusher

-store some info, make it unique forever!
+store some information. learn it. react to it.